 These line specify the temperatures in degrees Celsius of the interior and exterior walls of the tank - typically taken to be icewater on the inside and room temperature on the outside.

-Other lines in the file input/data are standard values that are described in the MITgcm Getting Started and MITgcm Parameters notes.
+Other lines in the file verification/tutorial\rotating\tank/input/data are standard values that are described in Section 3.8.